Skip to main content

 Langley Castle, Northumberland

-For a dramatic building that makes a statement, Langley castle ticks the boxes.
-This 14th-century castle hotel has a rich history of Lords and Ladies.
+For a dramatic building that makes a statement, Langley Castle ticks the boxes.
+This 14th-century castle hotel has a rich history of lords and ladies.
 There are nine opulently designed rooms within the castle with original features dotted throughout.
 The castle is a popular stop-off point between England and Scotland, Hadrian’s Wall is close by and the Lake District is around a one hour drive.

 Peckforton Castle, Cheshire